akmaz/SpotifyProject/README.md

 # Spotify_Project
-A Page Object model implementation of a test scenario covering the testing of the main Spotify page - UK version.
+A Page Object model implementation of a test scenario covering the testing of the header of the main Spotify page - UK version.
 Testing performed in Chrome browser.
 Code implemented in Eclipse using Selenium WebDriver and TestNG.

 ### Prerequisites
 To run the project, you will need: